Eating a banana for breakfast is actually a pretty bad idea

 "They’ll give you a quick boost, but you’ll soon be tired and feeling hungry".

-To avoid the crash of a sugar high, the lifestyle expert and health coach recommends steering away from bananas after a meal and when you're snacking on one, try pairing it with a healthy fat and/or spice.
+To avoid the crash of a sugar high, the lifestyle expert and health coach recommends steering away from bananas after a meal and when you're snacking on one, try pairing it with healthy fats and/or spices.

 “Because bananas are acidic, you’ll have to neutralise the acid to get the benefits of potassium, fibre, and magnesium without the sugar rush".